Do Your Eggs Taste a Little…Fishy?

 You can even find special Omega-3 eggs on store shelves.
 Other foods high in this fabulous good-for-you-fat include leafy greens, nuts, flaxseed and flaxseed oil, certain animal fats, and fish.
 That’s right; when it comes to sources of Omega-3’s, fish reigns supreme.

-Omega-3’s are fantastic, wonderful, healthy fats.
-But they have a dark side — a fishy side.
-They can smell and taste like fish, regardless of their source.
+There are two factors that can cause fishy tasting eggs – nutrition and genetics.
 When your chickens consume feed that is high in Omega-3’s, they produce eggs that are also high in this key nutrient.
-But too much of a good thing means a fishy after taste that’s anything but part of a balanced breakfast.
+Though Omega-3’s are wonderful, healthy fats, they do have a dark side – they can smell and taste like fish, regardless of their source.
+Too much of a good thing means a fishy after taste that’s anything but part of a balanced breakfast.

 Fortunately, the problem of fishy eggs is easily preventable with a bit of dietary modification for your flock.